girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Standardization and Normalization/README.md

 So with the help of this formula, we have scaled our feature between 0 and 1.

+### Purpose
+The goal of normalization is to change the values of numeric columns in the dataset to a common scale, without distorting differences in the ranges of values.
+For machine learning, every dataset does not require normalization.
+It is required only when features have different ranges.

 ## What is Standardization?

 Standardization is scaling technique where the values are centered around the mean with a unit standard deviation.
 This means that the mean of the attribute becomes zero and the resultant distribution has a unit standard deviation.